CB004/Hackathon-Note-Enhancer/README.md

 # Hackathon Notes Taker App

-## Waterloo CxC Hackathon 2025 Workshop - Using Ollama to run an LLM locally
+## Waterloo CxC Hackathon 2025 Workshop

 ### Project Description

 This project is a simple boiler plate application that connects a simple Fast API backend to a simple React frontend.
 The app is a hackathon notes enhancer, it allows users to record hackathon notes and has an LLM enhance these notes and fill in some gaps.

+This app was built to demo running an LLM locally using Ollama

 Refer to this video for how to install Ollama and an LLM locally on your computer: https://www.youtube.com/watch?v=UtSSMs6ObqY